The Truth About Tile and Grout Cleaning — What Homeowners Should Know

 Step 3: Cleaning Solutions

-• Neutral stone soap for light maintenance
+• Neutral stone soap for regular maintenance on sealed stone and porcelain.

 Step 4: Extraction & Rinse